balwantjassal/contactout-frontend/README.md

 ### Test Cases
-* Case 1: Enter the normal string "ram" (Run was successfull)
+* Case 1: Enter a valid string "ram" (Run was successfull)
-* Case 2: Enter the numeric string "12344556"(Run was successfull with no results found)
+* Case 2: Enter a valid numeric string "12344556"(Run was successfull with no results found)
 * Case 3: Enter the string with special characters like ^%%%$%$@#$ (Run was successfull with no results found)
 * Case 4: Tested its responsive device on different screens sizes.
+* Case 5: Entered a very long string to check the design stability.
+Issue has been fixed by truncating the text.